Akuli/mittari/README.md

 At a high-level, my circuit:
 - removes any DC offset from the headphones signal (this seems to be unnecessary, but doesn't hurt)
+- clamps the input voltage between +-0.7V using diodes
 - amplifies the input by 100x and stores the amplified max voltage into a capacitor
 - uses a transistor connected as a voltage follower to drive the AliExpress current meter
 - uses transistors to drive red or yellow LEDs (or both), depending on whether we are showing a value near 100%, using [this transistor trick](https://electronics.stackexchange.com/q/164068).

-I used BC549C transistors and a UA798TC dual op-amp, because I already had them.
+I used 1N4148 diodes, BC549C transistors and a UA798TC dual op-amp, because I already had them.
-With small modifications, you can use whatever parts are available to you.
-Also, the resistor values don't need to match mine exactly.

 The op-amp's output must go near the ground.
 With no input signal, my dual op-amp charges the 100nF capacitor to 270mV on one side and 400mV on the other side.